blarney-lang/blarney/README.md

 This definition makes use of three Blarney constructs: the `Bit` type for bit vectors (parametised by the size of the vector); the unsigned comparison operator `.<.`; and the ternary conditional operator `?`.
-To check that it works, let's create a test bench that supplies some sample inputs and displays the outputs.
+A quick test bench to check that it works:

 ```hs
 top :: RTL ()